DiUS/cp210x-cfg/README.md

 Intended as a scriptable alternative to the official Silicon Labs CP21xx Customization Utility.

-Tested with CP2102 and CP2105 chips.
+Tested with CP2102, CP2105 and the newer CP2102n chips.

 Supported fields that can be programmed:
   - Vendor ID